 My first visit to Santa Fe was actually for my bachelorette party.
-When I decided to do my bachelorette party in Santa Fe, a lot of people gave me a weird look—it’s not exactly a popular place to spend a weekend partying—but partying wasn’t what I wanted out of my bachelorette party.
+When I decided to travel to Santa Fe for my bachelorette party, a lot of people gave me weird looks—it’s not exactly a popular place to spend a weekend partying.
+But partying wasn’t what I wanted out of my bachelorette party.
 Exploring a new destination, getting in some relaxation, and eating good food was what I wanted out of my pre-wedding celebration.
 When I returned with my husband a few years later, I actually saw a number of bachelorette groups.
 Apparently I am just a trend setter, haha.

-Morning: Take a Cooking Class
+Early Afternoon: Take a Cooking Class

-Afternoon: Gallery Hopping & Museum Visits
+Late Afternoon: Gallery Hopping

 If you plan your trip intentionally around art visits, you’ll want to check the city’s events calendar to see if you’ll be there at the same time as an art market!
 These are a local highlight in Santa Fe and bring in flocks of visitors every year.
 There are lots of folk fairs throughout the year, and we happened to be there on the weekend of Indigenous Fine Art Market.
 We didn’t even bother going into most galleries, because the streets were basically galleries!
 There was some incredible work from Native American artists, who are typically very underrepresented in the fine art world.
 It was so inspiring to see their work and I even came home with the handmade mandala you see below.

-Afternoon: Relax at Ten Thousand Waves
+Late Afternoon: Relax at Ten Thousand Waves

 From the second you walk in, you’ll feel more peaceful.
 Ten Thousand Waves offers a full selection of spa treatments including facials, massages and skin treatments.
 My massage was in a private Japanese cabana overlooking the mountains, making for a relaxing ambiance.
 Another highlight of my afternoon here was the bathing pools.
 There are communal pools, private pools and women-only pools.
 I spent most of my non-treatment time in the female-only pools hopping between the sauna, hot pool and cold pool.
 With a good book at my side, this was a lovely way to spend an afternoon.